 Also, orbital sanders are powerful enough to damage your project if you make a mistake, which is highly likely because of the strong vibrations and if you’re not used to woodworking.

-With the ROS, orbital sander, and palm sander, the sandpaper is easily replaceable with most sandpaper types and grit sizes.
+With the ROS, orbital sander, and a palm sander, the sandpaper is easily replaceable with most sandpaper types and grit sizes.

 If you’re sanding, you’re going to have to deal with a lot of dust and leftover wood that can jam into the sander and cause a mess around your working area.